What We Do

 Languages other than English or French

 The CRB can provide interpreters for languages other than French or English, including sign language.
-If you need an interpreter, tell the case coordinator when you are completing the application or as soon as possible afterwards.
+If you need an interpreter, tell the case processing officer when you are completing the application or as soon as possible afterwards.

 All correspondence submitted to the CRB must be in English or French.
 The CRB does not provide translation services, including translating correspondence from French to English or English to French.